equinor/isar/README.md

 main states are:

 - Idle: The robot is in an idle state and ready to perform new missions.
-- InitiateTask: The state machine has received a mission and initiates a task for the robot.
+- InitiateStep: The state machine has received a mission and initiates a step for the robot.
 - Monitor: The robot has received a mission from the state machine, and the state machine is monitoring the current mission.
 - Finalize: The state machine has finished the mission, received a request to abort, or an event has occurred which